jpercent/flask-control/README.md

 ### Overview
 Flask is pretty awesome, but out of the box it does not provide a mechanism for stopping the web service.
-As example, we wanted something like the following:
+As an example, we wanted something like the following:
 <pre>
 def start():
     app.run(...)